Drek282/PsychoStats/README.md

 * Improve display on mobile devices.
 * Copy the old PsychoStats wiki content from The Wayback Machine to the GitHub wiki.
 * GDPR compliance.
+* Fix the Google Maps functionality on the Overview page.

 ## **Credits**